 Roll on a few years.

-I now coach managers.
+I now run training programmes for managers.
 My aim is to help them ditch the self-doubt and find their stride as the manager they want to be.
 I believe everyone should have the opportunity to enjoy their job.
 And with a boost in confidence and some tools to make you more competent at what you do, that’s what you can achieve.

 Who do I help?

-I think you get the most value out of The Smarter Manager if you have to manage people (even if it’s just one person).
-But it doesn’t matter what industry you’re in, or what you have on your to do list, the challenges of managing a team and getting results are fairly universal.
+You’ll get the most value out of The Smarter Manager if you have to manage people (even if it’s just one person).
+But it doesn’t matter what role you’re in, or what you have on your to do list, the challenges of managing a team and getting results in a fast-paced environment are fairly universal.

 Over the years, three things have become strikingly clear to me.
 Three things that I believe are fundamental to becoming a great manager.